 Tip: If the dining room is fully booked, walk up to the bar at 17:00 for the same menu and no wait most weeknights.

-Bavette's Bar & Boeuf in Chicago is the dimly-lit River North steakhouse on Kinzie, French bistro paintings overhead, with a bone-in ribeye that anchors the room.
+Bavette's Bar & Boeuf in Chicago is the dimly-lit River North steakhouse on Kinzie, French bistro paintings overhead, with a bone-in ribeye that anchors.

 Signature: Bone-in ribeye, Hash browns